oristopo/nanoTAPR/README.md

 ![](./media/image12.jpeg)

-By the way, these plots are of a high-quality Bencher YA-1 low-pass-filter designed for amateur radio HF work.
+By the way, these plots are of a high-quality Bencher YA-1 low-pass-filter designed for HF amateur radio.

 [Other example measurements](https://github.com/erikkaashoek/Tapr-VNA/tree/master/Doc/Measurement%20examples)